QuadSpinner/Gaea-Docs/source/Guide/0-Getting Started/1-Interface/2-Toolbox.md

 ## Using the Toolbox
 You can drag and drop a node from the toolbox to your Graph surface.
 If you drop it on a node, it will automatically connect itself to that node's output.

-See @Graph for more details on how to use the toolbox convenience features.
+See @graph-mode for more details on how to use the toolbox convenience features.

 ## Favorites
 Favorite nodes are shown at the top of the Graph.
 To add or remove a node from favorites, right-click on the tool in the Toolbox and check **Show in favorites**.
 You can also right-click on the tool in favorites bar on top of the Graph and uncheck **Show in favorites** to remove it from favorites.
 You can choose to show/hide favorites bar.
 Open the preferences dialog from main Gaea Menu.
 Under the **Workspace** tab, you can check/uncheck the **Show Favorites in Graph** to show/Hide the Favorites bar on top of Graph.